przybandrzej/Songbook_Manager-API/README.md

 ### Mobile client

-After this application I will create an Android app that will be connected to this server and allow to explore it from Android devices and provide more features like `group singing` where everyone connects to one person and they can display the same page on all phones.
+After this application is finished I will create an Android app that will connect to this API and allow to explore it from Android devices and provide more features like `group singing` where everyone connects to one person and they can display the same page on all phones.

 ## Features
 * REST API
 * Browse a huge database of guitar songs' lyrics and guitar tabs
-* Add new songs even from a file
 * Create your own library of your favorite songs
 * Create a playlist for every occassion
 * Create a printable songbook out of any playlist
+* Add new songs even from a file (json file)
-* see all upcoming and past singing events and come to one!
+* see all upcoming and past singing events and come to one! **<Not implemented yet>**

 ## Getting Started
  * The API on Heroku: https://stk-songbook.herokuapp.com/